 The module supports identity-based authentication through the local database for the Cryptographic Officer Role, the User Role, and the Read-Only User Role.
-The use of an external authentication server for admin authentication is not supported in FIPS mode.

 In order for authentication data to be protected against disclosure, substitution and modification, passwords are not echoed during entry.
 A separate session is assigned to each successful administrator login.
 On power down, previous authentications are erased from memory and need to be re-authenticated again on power-up.